prevwong/craft.js/packages/docs/docs/dev.md

 You know a web application is fancy when it has a page editor.
 Without a doubt, a page editor helps boost user experience significantly.
-If you're a frontend developer and have been tasked to be build one before, then you know precisely the difficulty and challenges of building one.
+If you're a frontend developer and have been tasked to be build one before, then you know precisely the difficulties and challenges of building one.

 Existing libraries such as Grape.js or react-page are great for a working out-of-the-box page editor solution.
 However, as soon as you need to customise the look and feel of the page editor itself, you will find yourself hacking in the library's code.